Living-with-machines/T-Res/docs/source/getting-started/complete-tour.rst

 and :ref:`Linker <The Linker>`.

-In order to instantiate a pipeline using a customised Recogniser, Ranker and Linker, just instantiate them beforehand, and then pass them as arguments To the Pipeline, as follows:
+In order to instantiate a pipeline using a customised Recogniser, Ranker and Linker, just instantiate them beforehand, and then pass them as arguments to the Pipeline, as follows:

 .. code-block:: python